Common data definitions¶

-The common data definitions are managed in a metadata catalog and are grouped into subject areas.
-The core definitions that cover the meaning of data are described in one or more glossaries.These are augmented by valid values, reference data and quality rules.
+The common data definitions in open metadata are part of the Subject Area Materials and are grouped into subject areas.
+The core materials that cover the meaning of data are described in one or more glossaries.These are augmented by valid values, reference data and quality rules.

-Governance classifications may be added to these definitions which in turn link to governance requirements.
-This determines how data that is linked to these common definitions should be governed.
+Governance action classifications may be added to these definitions which in turn link to governance requirements.
+This determines how data that is linked to the subject area material should be governed.

 Tools used by the organization to, for example, create new data stores, data visualizations, or APIs, or analytics models are pre-populated with concrete data definitions by automated tool bridges.
 Each tool bridge extracts the relevant definitions from the metadata catalog, generates the concrete definitions and loads them into the tool.
 Where possible, these definitions include tags that link the definitions back to the common data definitions.

 When the new IT capability is deployed to test and production environments, the tool typically produces a packaged version of the concrete definitions with their tags that point to the metadata.
 The dev-ops pipeline that deploys the artifact reads the tags and ensures that any specific governance requirements for the specific type of data that is being used are met.